 Under normal conditions, your body gets its energy from the calories in carbohydrates, fats, and proteins which are slowly digested and absorbed within the gastrointestinal system.

-As long as you are eating the right foods like Personal Trainer Food, those calories are available for energy– not stored as fat.
+As long as you are eating the right (real, natural) foods like meats, eggs, veggies, nuts, and cheese those calories are available for energy– not stored as fat.

 But when you add alcohol to the mix, the digestive process changes drastically.

 On an empty stomach, alcohol molecules travel directly through the stomach wall, reaching the brain and liver within minutes.
 This process is somewhat slower when you have food in your stomach, but as soon as the food and alcohol mix empties into the small intestine, the alcohol is absorbed quickly into the bloodstream.

 Your body sends alcohol to the liver for processing.
 Because it is a toxin, the liver places all of its attention on the alcohol.
 If you drink very slowly, all the alcohol is collected by the liver and processed immediately—avoiding all other body systems.
 If you drink more quickly, the liver cannot keep up with the processing needs and the alcohol continues to circulate in the body until the liver is available to process it.

 That’s why drinking large amounts of alcohol (or drinking alcohol quickly) affects the brain centers involved with speech, vision, reasoning and judgment.
 Your liver is overwhelmed.

 While your body is focused on getting rid of excess alcohol, it is not able to properly break down foods containing carbohydrates and fat.
 To deal with that, your body converts those foods into body fat to be carried away to your fat stores.